 To begin, all first-time volunteers must create a volunteer account, which will hold a record of all official recorded volunteer hours.
-Please select the day(s) of interest to volunteer with the Food Bank of Northeast Georgia on our calendar after clicking the green "Sign Up" button in the top right corner.
+Please select the day(s) of interest to volunteer with the Food Bank of Northeast Georgia on our calendar after clicking the "Sign Up" button.
 All information needed to create an account will remain confidential and will only be used for verification purposes.
 After an account is created, volunteers can signup for as many volunteer opportunities as needed.
 Once registered for a volunteer event, all volunteers will be contacted by Email in advance as a reminder of the volunteer opportunity.
+After an event, volunteers can leave an "Impact" survey of their volunteer experience per volunteer event.

-Volunteers may login to their account to check their verified volunteer hours at any time by reviewing their "Dashboard."
+Volunteers may login to their account to check their verified volunteer hours at any time by reviewing their profile and may review all impacts, surveys, and previously attended events under "Dashboard."